HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/bollard.md

 - Since the Bollard is indestructible, it can be used to hide from players with guns if need be.
   - However, since the Cargo Ship is so close and having to stand in the water slows you down, the Bollard should only be used as cover in certain situations.

-# Trivia

-- The Bollard was designed by platonthek.

 # History

 - [v0.11.0](https://github.com/HasangerGames/suroi/releases/tag/v0.11.0)